Miserlou/RJModules/README.md

   * 42VCO: 4xOSC -> 2 Mix -> 1 Mix
   * Drumpler!
   * Reese!
 (2 saws with independent LFP, mixed into a notch filter and overdrive before final LPF)
+  * VOCTFILT - Filter where the cutoff maps to v/oct

 ## Building